MTC: Music Theory and Composition

 An internship in the music industry intended as a capstone experience.
 Internships may take place in the fields of music products retail and wholesale, arts management, marketing, promotions, recording, live sound, venue operations, sound design, and/or audio production.
 Students are encouraged to make contact with potential internship programs well before their internship semester.

-Pre / Co requisites: MTC 472 requires the prerequisites of MTC 270, satisfaction of the "composition" requirement of 200-level courses in the major, a resume, minimum 2.5 GPA, and a letter of intent identifying specific details about the internship.
+MTC 472 Prerequisite: Successful completion of MTC 270, with a minimum grade of D-.
+Sastifaction of the composition requirement of 200-level courses MTC 271, MTC 274, and MTC 275.
+Minimum 2.5 GPA.
+A resume, and a letter of intent identifying specific details about the internship.

 MTC 479.
 Music Theory/Composition Seminar.
 1-3 Credits.